Paac Ciinak, Wisconsin

 Paac Ciinak is a census-designated place (CDP) in Shawano County, Wisconsin, United States.
 As of the 2020 census, it had a population of 83.
 On older federal topographic maps, the community is shown as Potch-Chee-Nunk or Potch Che Nunk.

 The community is in western Shawano County, on land of the Ho-Chunk Nation of Wisconsin.
-It is bordered to the west by U.S. Route 45, which leads south 2 mi to Wittenberg and northwest 3 mi to Eland.
-The Middle Branch of the Embarrass River flows southward through the west side of the community.
+It is bordered to the west by U.S. Route 45, which leads southward 2 mi to Wittenberg and northwestward 3 mi to Eland.
+The Middle Branch of the Embarrass River flows southward through the western side of the community.